sommelon/smitepaper/README.md

 - The files are kept in this repo, so there is no need to repeat the process, unless they are out of date.
 - `gods.txt` contains the names of the gods.
 Those are not scraped so it needs manual updates.
 They are needed to guess the god name from skin name.
 - To keep the csv file up to date, only specify the slugs from which to grab the new wallpapers.
 It will be significantly faster.
 - There shouldn't be any duplicates if you run the script twice in a row with the same arguments.
+If there are, let me know by creating an issue.

 ### TODOs
 - [x] Extract the god name from the skin name to allow for better file naming